 If illness or extraordinary circumstances arise, preventing the Paramedic student from attending class, the Paramedic student must contact the Lead Instructor or the assigned Team Leader as soon as possible.
-Situations involving extraordinary circumstances may be considered an excused absence by the Lead Instructor.
+Situations involving extraordinary circumstances may be considered an excused absence by the Lead Instructor, The EMS Program Director, and/or the Program Medical Director.